VeitWild/VeitWild.github.io/_posts/2024-08-11-diffusion-models.md

 -----------------------------------------

 Let’s begin with the straightforward task.
 Our objective is to gradually transform the samples $ X_1, \dots, X_N $ into Gaussian noise.
 To achieve this, we consider a very simple Stochastic Differential Equation (SDE) described as

 $$
 \begin{align}
   X(0) &= x_0 \\
   dX(t) &= - \alpha(t) X(t) \, dt + \sigma(t) \, d B(t),
 \end{align}
 $$

 where $x_0 \in \mathbb{R}^D$ is an arbitrary initial condition, $\alpha:[0,T] \to (0,\infty)$ is the shrinkage factor, $\sigma: [0, T] \to (0, \infty)$ is the diffusion coefficient, $T >0 $ the time-horizon and $\big(B(t)\big)$ a Brownian motion.
 This SDE is one of the simplest to encounter.
 The drift term is linear in the space variable $X(t)$, and the diffusion coefficient is independent of $X(t)$.
 Consequently, it represents a special case of a linear SDE, and the solution, which we denote as $X_{x_0}(t)$, is readily available in closed form.
-Speficially, the marginal law for fixed $t$ is given as
+Specifically, the marginal law for fixed $t$ is given as

 $$
 \begin{align}
     X_{x_0}(t) \sim \mathcal{N} \big( m(t), \Sigma(t) I_D \big)